Home Page!

 1.028: Castle Freak (Stuart Gordon, USA.
 1995)

-Lovecraft's short story The Outsider gets the full feature length treatment here, though its a fairly loose retelling and was released direct-to-video.
+Lovecraft's short story The Outsider gets the full feature length treatment here, though its a fairly loose retelling mixed in with elements of The Rats in the Walls.
+It was released direct-to-video.
 Stars Jeffrey Combs and Barbara Crampton.
 Be prepared for graphic violence and gore.

 1.029: Bleeders (Peter Svatek, Canada.
 1997)